Market Order in Crypto Trading

 To set Trailing Stop on Bitunix, click on Trailing Stop.
 Then move down to the slider bar “pullrange” and drag the button to set the trail percentage.

-Fill or Kill (FOK) Order
+Fill or Kill (FOK) Orders

 You can choose your order type on Bitunix by clicking on Effective time.

-Good-Til-Canceled (GTC) Order in Crypto
+Good-Til-Canceled (GTC) Orders

 Features of GTC order in crypto trading